epuvlist/timer/README.md

 Written in C++ on Raspberry Pi OS 11 (Bullseye) and compiled using g++ 10.2.1.

 Events are stored using a C++ vector object.
-The maximum number of events is limited only by machine memory.
+The maximum number of events is limited only by OS-allocated memory.

 There is no option to scroll or page the list of events.